Sibusiso123/Sibusiso123/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on implementing projects in c++ and getting badges in problem solving in c++ from hackerrank .
+- Working on completing courses about data science from IBM's cognitive class.

 <!--
 **Sibusiso123/Sibusiso123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.